It is a tumor that develops in the bony part of the body, mainly in the cartilaginous tissues, and is not carcinogenic.

 - Computed tomography combines X-rays with computer technology that allows more defined images of cross-sections such as muscles, organs, fat, and bones.

 Treatment of the Enchondroma

 The type of treatment will be determined by the specialist doctor, depending on the following conditions:

-- Medical history of the patient, the state of health that presents and if he has suffered from previous diseases linked to the bone structure.
+- The patient’s medical history, the state of health that presents, and if he has suffered from previous diseases linked to the bone structure.

-- The age that the affected person may have, because in some cases patients tend to be adolescents, which makes the type of treatment difficult because they are in the growth stage.
+- The affected person’s age may have because, in some cases, patients tend to be adolescents, which makes the type of treatment difficult because they are in the growth stage.

 - How advanced the tumor or tumors may be.

-- Evaluate if the patient is allergic or has intolerance to some medications, therapies or procedures.
+- Evaluate if the patient is allergic or intolerant to some medications, therapies, or procedures.

 - Surgery: This procedure is recommended when the bone is so weakened that spontaneous fractures occur.

-- Grafting: a transplant is performed on the bone affected by a bone from another area of the body that is in an optimal state.
+- Grafting: a transplant is performed on the bone affected by a bone from another body area in an optimal state.